 Summary from Goodreads:

-This book is the second in a trilogy.
-If you haven’t read Shadow and Bone yet, I would suggest reading that first.
+Note: This is the final book in a trilogy.
+If you haven’t read the previous two books (Unearthly & Hallowed), I would suggest that you stop reading now.

 Now to the review.
 Oh my gosh, you guys.
 I don’t know what to say about this book.
 I’ve been putting off reading it for quite a long time because I was in denial that the series had ended.
 Like I’ve said before, I don’t read series (knowingly) very often, but when I do like a series enough to complete it, I absolutely HATE reading the final book.
 I don’t want to say goodbye to the characters I’ve fallen in love with!
 But alas, all good things must come to an end eventually.

 Boundless was everything I thought it would be and more.
 It had been a while since I read the previous book in the series, so I couldn’t totally remember what had happened in last book, but Hand does a great job of catching the reader up without making it seem like an info dump.
 I did think the first half or so dragged a little because there was so much “preparation” going on, but once I hit the halfway point, I read straight on until I finished.

 I’m not usually a fan of the lead character in paranormal/fantasy/dystopian stories because I find it difficult to relate ie. they seem so much braver and powerful than I will ever be, but I’m very fond of Clara, especially in this book.
 She continues to grow both as an angel and as a person, and I think her courage shone at the end of the book.
 She’s definitely a teen/college student and has her moments like we all do, but to me that’s even more endearing.
 Despite the fact that she’s an angel and has a life that I will never experience, I found her to be relatable and real.
 If I’m reading something outside of contemporary/realistic fiction, I need the characters to still feel like real people, and I think Hand was very successful at accomplishing this.